Neha Verma

 I have previously interned with Nikhil Mehta at Google/Google DeepMind and with Maha Elbayad at Meta FAIR.
 Before JHU, I was at Yale University studying math and computer science, and working with Dragomir Radev at the Yale LILY Lab.

-• Redundancy and compression:: Our recent work on feed-forward parameter sharing and optimal-transport based model width reduction demonstrate compression via targeting redundant structures in LLMs and other pretrained transformers.
+• Redundancy and compression: Our recent work on feed-forward parameter sharing and optimal-transport based model width reduction demonstrate compression via targeting redundant structures in LLMs and other pretrained transformers.

 I have also worked extensively in multilingual NLP and machine translation (MT).
 See my publications page for more details!